-All in all, snap traps are a good tool for rodent control, but they do require their share of know-how and carefulness.
+All in all, snap traps are a good tool for rodent control, but they do require their share of knowledge and care.

-As you bait and fasten a snap trap make sure that it’s neither too sensitive nor to shy – the latter will allow rats to steal baits without triggering the trap while the former will trigger the trap too easily before the rodents are even in place to be killed.
+As you bait and fasten a snap trap, make sure that it’s neither too sensitive nor to insensitive – the latter will allow rats to steal baits without triggering the trap while the former will trigger the trap too easily before the rodents are even in place to be killed.

-Also, make sure to follow the safety instructions of the specific model you’ve purchased to make sure that you don’t hurt your own fingers on the trap.
+Also, make sure to follow the safety instructions of the specific model you’ve purchased to make sure that you don’t hurt yourself.

 Electric rat traps or rat zappers

 If you’re looking for what kills rats instantly, rat zappers are not exactly that.
-They tend to be advertised as instant lethal rat traps, but even the most powerful electric rat trap typically needs at least a couple of seconds to finish up the unfortunate rodent.
+They tend to be advertised as instant lethal rat traps, but even the most powerful electric rat trap typically needs at least a couple of seconds to finish off the unfortunate rodent.
 That’s because a rat zapper is essentially a rat bait box that hits the rodents inside of it with about 7000 volts of electricity once the bait plate has been triggered.
-7000 volts are typically enough to kill even a large rodent but if the power of the zap is even a little lower than advertised, the trap may take several seconds to kill the rat.
-This can either give the rodent enough time to get away or can just mean a slow and truly horrifying death.
-There are many known cases of rat zappers taking several minutes of continuous zapping until they fully kill the trapped rodent, essentially frying it to death.
+The voltage is typically enough to kill a large rodent but if the power of the zap is a little lower than advertised, the trap may take several seconds to kill the rat.
+This can lead to a longer kill time, which means more suffering for the rat.
+The best way to prevent a low voltage problem is to keep batteries fresh or purchase a trap you can plug into a wall outlet.

 Still, if the electric rat trap you’ve bought is of truly good quality, it will do its job fairly quickly and cleanly.